tonyspiro/shorti/README.md

 # Shorti
 Shorti helps you style your React components by rendering short-hand "class names" into inline styles.
 Also works in React Native and as a separate file in the browser!
 For browser support, include ```shorti-browser.js``` and add "shorti" as a class along with your other Shorti class names.

-Check out the API section below to get all the Shorties.
+Check out the [API page](https://github.com/tonyspiro/shorti/blob/master/API.md) to get all the Shorties.

 This is a work in progress, please fork and add to it!